 You are here

 This is the 10th straight year we’ve conducted this survey, which ranks private radiology practices based on the overall number of FTE radiologists.
 Other key information is also collected, including the number of procedures performed and the number of imaging centers owned or invested in.
 That data will be used to analyze the last decade while also looking ahead toward the trends of the future.
+Look for the results in the Oct/Nov issue of Radiology Business Journal.

 Previous Radiology 100